-I Now Own Three Pairs Of Amazon's $13 Hot-Girl Sunglasses
+I Bought 3 Pairs Of These $13 Amazon Hot-Girl Sunglasses

 ”

 It started, as it always does: with the reviews.
 Over 6,000 of them, to be exact, indicated that the highly affordable shades were light years beyond the quality that their $13 price tag might indicate.
 “Sunglasses for $15 that feel nice and look nice,” wrote Haley Petterson.
-“I usually buy $60 sunglasses and these can compete head to head with the more expensive brands.
+“I usually buy $60 sunglasses and these can go head to head with the more expensive brands.
 Value is crazy good.”
 Reviewer Alexa shared that the sunnies were “such a vibe” and “very comfortable on.”
 She continued: “The first time I put these on I fell in love.
 My grandma loved them on me so I got her a pair too!”
 Here’s a review that could have been written by yours truly: “I typically buy dollar store sunglass.
 I haven’t been out much because of Covid.
 [But] I love these!!
 They feel expensive, without the price tag!!”
 A reviewer named Marty claimed that she “felt like a hot girl” in them — a vibe I’m in dire need of right now.
 (And, speaking of vibes, various voices from peanut gallery added that the shades gave off notes of “swag,” “baddie,” “boujee”, “Bella Hadid,” “Meredith Blake,” “Ray Charles”, and “Celine” — presumably the Phoebe Philo-helmed label, and not the Canadian songstress, although either is acceptable to me.)
 “I got these for a TikTok TBH,” wrote a reviewer, “but they are SO CUTE and surprisingly really sturdy.
 I will probably buy more colors.
 You can’t beat the price so go ahead and treat yourself!”

 Advertisement